In this post we discuss how to add resistance training to your off season cycling programme for the best results.

 What differs is how hard they have to contract to overcome the resistance and how long they have to do that for.

 You could conceivably perform resistance training on a bike and endurance training on a leg press.
+It would be weird but you could do it.

-My point is that volume matters.
+The point is that volume matters.

 Most of the research suggests that strength gains are impacted when the weekly training volume is high.